dashpay/docs-platform/docs/tutorials/tui/index.md

 # Platform TUI

+The Dash Platform Terminal User Interface (TUI) is a Rust-based user interface for interacting with Dash Platform in the terminal.
+Its purpose is to enable users to perform all actions permitted by Dash Platform, which, broadly speaking, means broadcasting state transitions and querying the network.

 ## Main screen

 This screen is the application's main menu.
 The interface provides quick navigation options and a summary of essential information.